japila-books/apache-spark-internals/docs/storage/BlockDataManager.md

 Used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#releaseLock[releaseLock]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#releaseLock[releaseLock]

-* BlockManager is requested to xref:storage:BlockManager.adoc#handleLocalReadFailure[handleLocalReadFailure], xref:storage:BlockManager.adoc#getLocalValues[getLocalValues], xref:storage:BlockManager.adoc#getOrElseUpdate[getOrElseUpdate], xref:storage:BlockManager.adoc#doPut[doPut], and xref:storage:BlockManager.adoc#releaseLockAndDispose[releaseLockAndDispose]
+* BlockManager is requested to storage:BlockManager.md#handleLocalReadFailure[handleLocalReadFailure], storage:BlockManager.md#getLocalValues[getLocalValues], storage:BlockManager.md#getOrElseUpdate[getOrElseUpdate], storage:BlockManager.md#doPut[doPut], and storage:BlockManager.md#releaseLockAndDispose[releaseLockAndDispose]

 == [[implementations]] Available BlockDataManagers

-xref:storage:BlockManager.adoc[] is the default and only known BlockDataManager in Apache Spark.
+storage:BlockManager.md[] is the default and only known BlockDataManager in Apache Spark.